Expense Management For Small Businesses

 You can’t control what you don’t measure, so take the time to conduct a cost analysis, including such metrics as total cost of ownership and cost per mile for each vehicle.

-Calculate total cost of ownership for each fleet vehicle with the following formula:
+Calculate Total Cost Of Ownership: Calculate total cost of ownership for each fleet vehicle with the following formula:

 Total Cost Of Ownership = Fixed Vehicle Costs + Variable Vehicle Costs